mmkal/pgkit/packages/client/readme.md

 await pgPromise.query('update profile set name = $1', req.body.name)
 ```

-@pgkit/client doesn't let you pass a string to its various `query` methods - you must pass the result returned by the `sql` tag.
+The above is more like the recommended way of using `pg-promise`. @pgkit/client doesn't let you pass a string to its various `query` methods - you must pass the result returned by the `sql` tag.

-By design it aims to make _easy to do the right thing_, and _hard to do the wrong thing_.
+The idea is to make it _easy to do the right thing_, and _hard to do the wrong thing_.

 (Note: if you really have a use case for avoiding the template tag, it's your foot and, your gun.
 See the docs on [`sql.raw` for more info](#sqlraw)).